belevtsoff/belevtsoff.github.io/index.md

 ## Posts

-Here's what I've got so far:
+Here's what I've got so farRr:

 <ul class="posts">
   {% for post in site.posts %}